 What does Universal Recycling mean for Vermont schools?

 The Universal Recycling law ensures that all Vermonters have convenient and consistent services for recycling and composting; this includes at school.
-Schools play a critical role in waste reduction as producers of recyclables and organic materials but most importantly as educators.
+Schools play a critical role in waste reduction as producers of recyclables and food scraps, but most importantly as educators.
 Schools serve as models for their communities and can teach students why recycling and composting matter.
 Behaviors we learn as children become our habits as adults, and the systems schools make today will be second nature for tomorrow’s leaders.

 Frequently Asked Questions

 What does my school need to do?

-All schools need to recycle the required materials.
-Starting July 1, 2020, schools also need to keep food scraps out of the trash.
+All schools need to recycle the required materials and keep food scraps out of the trash.
 Many schools get the scraps hauled to a compost site.
 Some schools compost on-site or give their scraps to a local chicken farmer.
 Schools also need to manage their hazardous materials properly.

 How do we get help?

 Ask around!
 There are most likely people in your school community, including teachers, facilities and cafeteria staff, administrators, and parents, that have experience with recycling, food scrap collection, and composting.
 Your local solid waste management entity can also help.
 Find yours here.

 Use the School Recycling Guide, which provides information on recycling and composting programs in schools, or call DEC’s Solid Waste Program at 802-828-1138.